sulaimn2/gsltest/README.md

 # gsltest

-Noticed weird output when I ran my library on 64 bit linux in dev, so I tried to hunt down where the problem was.
+Noticed weird output when I ran my library on 64 bit linux, so I tried to hunt down where the problem was.
 In my library I am using gsl_multifit_linear from libgsl.
 I have to tried to reproduce the problem with a simpler setup as follows.

 Setup: